 (HDL was first demonstrated by Prof. Joe Lyding of University of Illinois at Urbana-Champaign in 1994)

 The (at this time published) structures have still high error rates and are mostly two dimensional.
 But they are on the strongly covalently bonding target material silicon and made at relatively high temperatures (that is not liquid helium).
-That is unless structures are not annealed at high temperatures (which current UHV systems often require) undesired surface reconstruction can often be avoided.
-(TODO: reference the paper that theoretically analyzes surface reconstruction)
+That is unless structures are not annealed at high temperatures (which current UHV systems often require) undesired surface reconstruction can often be avoided. (wiki-TODO: reference the paper that theoretically analyzes surface reconstruction)

 Note that this is all 2D ony !!